periodo/periodo-places/README.md

 ## PeriodO placename gazetteers

 This repository contains custom placename gazetteers used for indicating the spatial coverage of PeriodO periods.
 Gazetteers in bold have geometry (boundary polygon) information.
+To keep these gazetteers as small as possible, and to communicate the sense in which we use them, the published geometries are [convex hulls](https://en.wikipedia.org/wiki/Convex_hull) of the more detailed boundary polygons.

 * **Continents gazetteer**<br>
   https://data.perio.do/graphs/places/continents.json